 This razor has some unique features that could sway you from a trusty Gillette.

-This feature looks promising on paper but in reality it easily washes off once you rinse.
-That’s why it’s important to use an aftershave balm.
+This feature looks promising on paper, but in reality, it easily washes off once you rinse.
+That’s why it’s essential to use an aftershave balm.

 Another great feature would be the blade guards that protect the skin from exposure to the blades.
 Less exposure to blades means less irritation.